How to Plan a Micro Wedding

 Have an Incredible Wedding Experience

 Micro weddings do not mean you have to cut corners!
-A smaller wedding and fewer expectations allows you to be more flexible and creative.
+A smaller wedding and fewer expectations allow you to be more flexible and creative.
 You can splurge on a top-shelf drink and gourmet food at a top restaurant or treat yourself to your dream designer dress.
-Have champagne, beautiful decor and an amazing honeymoon (when you can)!
-What you are saving on guests can go into over areas of your wedding to create an unforgettable experience.
+Have champagne, beautiful decor, and an amazing honeymoon (when you can)!
+What you are saving on guests can go into other areas of your wedding to create an unforgettable experience.

 Top Tips for Minimising Your Wedding

 You might be planning a micro wedding from scratch.
 Or, you might be adapting a postponed wedding.
 Either way, here are some ways to ease your micro wedding planning.